FREE Financial Advice, including Bankruptcy

 - Watch 9 very short videos so you can learn what creditors can do and what your rights are, as well as some information on the bankruptcy process.

 Anxiety stems from financial difficulties.
 You would not be contacting me unless you were having financial difficulties.
 So please know I am here to help you.
-Also, understand that you have not made any commitment to file bankruptcy just because you filled out the bankruptcy information online and then we talked.
-You have the option to take a step back at any time.
-I am happy to answer to your questions, but this does not imply that we have created an attorney-client relationship.
+Also, understand that you have not committed to file bankruptcy just because you filled out the bankruptcy information online and then we talked.
+You can step back at any time.
+I am happy to answer your questions, but this does not imply that we have created an attorney-client relationship.

 If you are still curious about what is involved in the bankruptcy process and how I can help you.
 Continue on reading below.